 Being President of the United States is one of the most stressful jobs in the world.
 So, it’s understandable if the individual holding that position has some sleepless nights.
 Today is President’s Day, so we decided it would be interesting to look at Presidential sleep habits and problems throughout the years.
 Here’s a rundown of why some of our Commanders in Chief couldn’t sleep:

 The list of presidents who were confirmed snorers is long and distinguished.
 The following chief executives were known to have sawed logs: George Washington, John Adams, John Q. Adams, Martin van Buren, Millard Fillmore, Franklin Pierce, James Buchanan, Andrew Johnson, Ulysses Grant, Rutherford Hayes, Chester Arthur, Grover Cleveland, William Taft, Theodore Roosevelt, Herbert Hoover, and Franklin Roosevelt.
-Current First Lady Michelle Obama has also reported that her husband snores.
+First Lady Michelle Obama also reported that her husband snores.

 The 27th president, William Taft, is widely believed to have had sleep apnea.
 The disorder was not understood or diagnosed until the middle of the 20th century, but Taft was known to frequently fall asleep during meetings and was a heavy snorer (two signs of sleep apnea).
 One of the risk factors for the disorder is obesity, and Taft (the heaviest president in U.S. history) tipped the scales at 340 pounds while in office.
 After leaving office, Taft lost 60 pounds and became Chief Justice of the United States.
 No instances of daytime fatigue were noted while he was on the Supreme Court.